Hassan-Wanas/recipe-page-master/README.md

 ## Overview

-- A new Step in my journey and I really happy with it because my responsive desgin is getting better.
+- I am pleased with this new Step in my journey because my responsive design is improving.
-- I will continue the HARD work till i be a pro
+- I will continue the HARD work till I am a pro

 ### Built With